 Thanks for tuning in to episode 12 of From the Nest Podcast!
-On today’s episode, Chris and I review our three kitchen design options for Flip 4, the Drummond Flip House.
-Designing the kitchen at the Drummond Flip House has been a monumental task.
+On today’s episode, Chris and I are discussing the kitchen design at the Drummond Flip House.
+Designing the kitchen at the Drummond Flip House has been a monumental task and we played with three different design options for the space.
 The kitchen is the heart of the home and can make or break the sale of a property, so I really wanted to get this layout right.

 Here is a quick reminder of what the tiny kitchen looked like before.
 Check out all of the Drummond flip house before photos here.

 For this kitchen renovation we worked with our local Home Depot kitchen planner and he was phenomenal.
 We considered three options and I am so pleased with the final design we decided to go with.
 I will take you through the pro’s and con’s of each option and will give you the details of the winning design!

 Option 1: The Kitchen Island

 This was the first design option we created for the kitchen remodel.
 We were all about this design until we started digging into the details and discovered a few challenges.